shreyashpadwal/nyayamitra-AI-legal-platform/readme.md

 A `Dockerfile` is included and ready for deployment on any host with adequate RAM (4GB+ recommended).
 For demonstration purposes, run both frontend and backend locally per the setup instructions above.

-### Database — Neon (free tier)
-1. Create a project at [neon.tech](https://neon.tech).
-2. Copy the connection string and set it as `DATABASE_URL` locally or on your host.
-3. Tables are created automatically on first backend startup.

 ---

 ## 📌 Academic Context